SunshineSam/Scripts/NinjaRMM/Windows/SecureBoot Management/README.md

 It checks two things:
 1. **UEFI attributes** - Does the firmware allow runtime writes? (`RUNTIME_ACCESS` + `TIME_BASED_AUTHENTICATED_WRITE_ACCESS`)
 2. **KEK authority** - Is the 2023 KEK present to sign the payload?

+The UEFI attributes come from the `Attributes` property returned by Windows' inbox `Get-SecureBootUEFI -Name db` cmdlet during the script's existing database read.
+The script does not compile native firmware or token-management code at runtime.

 If both pass, the machine is marked as OS-writable, which downgrades "Action Required" to "Action Optional" (Windows will handle it automatically).